j0eTheRipper/library_webapp/README.md

-# a webapp for managing libraries
+# A webapp for managing MOIS's library.